renpy/renpy/sphinx/source/python.rst

 .. warning::

-    Classes created within Ren'py and inheriting nothing or explicitely inheriting ``object``, and subclasses of these classes, do not support ``__slots__``.
+    Classes created within Ren'py and inheriting nothing or explicitly inheriting ``object``, and subclasses of these classes, do not support ``__slots__``.
 Trying to do so will misbehave with rollback in older versions of renpy, and will raise errors in newer versions.

-    In order to have slotted classes, creators should explicitely subclass ``python_object``, which in return doesn't support rollback at all.
+    In order to have slotted classes, creators should explicitly subclass ``python_object``, which doesn't support rollback.

 .. _define-statement: